 Goblins?
 Harry wondered, recalling everything he could remember about them from various fantasy books he'd read, which suddenly no longer seemed a waste of time.
 Aren't they supposed to be evil?
 Oh well, no prejudices, this is a new world you're in, don't hate on a species just because of some (probably inaccurate) information you read.
 With this in mind, he nodded politely to the goblin guard as he passed, and hurried after Hagrid, missing the surprised look on its face at the gesture.

 "Mornin'," said Hagrid, walking up to one of the unoccupied goblins, "We've come ter take some money outta Mr. Potter's safe."

-"And does Mr. Potter have his key?" the goblin asked politely, turning to Harry.
+"And does Mr. Potter have his key?" the goblin asked pointedly, turning to Harry.

 "Got it somewhere in 'ere," Hagrid began to dig through the various pockets in his coat, missing the way the goblin narrowed his eyes and frowned.
 Harry didn't.
 So what's this about?
-Apparently, I've got a safe, with—presumably—money in it, which makes sense as to why we're here first, as supplies must cost a lot.
-And Hagrid has my key; for some reason, I doubt he had it to begin with, which means someone else had my key and therefore access to my safe.
+Apparently, I've got a safe (which, what?!), with—presumably—money in it, which makes sense as to why we're here first, as supplies must cost a lot.
+And Hagrid has my key…didn't he say something about being the "Keeper of the Keys"?
+Is this a wizard thing?
+Either way, this means someone else had my key and therefore access to my safe.

-Odds were, this person was trustworthy, especially if they sent the key with Hagrid when he went to pick Harry up; however, Harry had always had a hard time keeping things that belonged to him from Dudley (or the rest of the Dursleys), and as such, tended to guard what he considered his very closely.
+However trusting the wizarding world might be, Harry had always had a hard time keeping things that belonged to him from Dudley (or the rest of the Dursleys), and as such, tended to guard what he considered his very closely.
 The thought that someone else would have access to his bank account gave him shivers.

 "Ahh," Hagrid announced after a span of about five minutes, "'ere it is!"
 He held up a tiny gold key, which the goblin took and examined closely.
 At last he straightened.